 This article will provide a list of foods for long-term storage and tips to maximize their storage life.

 1. Canned Goods

 Canned goods from the grocery store must have an expiration or “best by” date stamped on them but are known to last a long time in the pantry.
-According to the USDA, canned goods can last for several years past the date, as long as the can is not damaged in any way and is rust-free.
-The quality and taste may diminish over time, but the food itself will still be safe to eat.
+According to the USDA, canned goods can last for several years past the date as long as the can is not damaged in any way and is rust-free.
+The quality and taste may diminish over time, but the food will still be safe to eat.

-Can Your Own Vegetables
+Can Your Vegetables

 If you are into vegetable gardening but always have a ton of leftovers you can’t seem to give away fast enough, can them!
-Preserving them for storage will ensure you have ample food over the winter and even the following year.
+Preserving them for storage will ensure you have ample food over the winter and the following year.
 You never know what your following harvest will yield, so it’s smart to be prepared.

-There are many options when you can your own food (from your garden or store-bought).
+There are many options when you can get your food (from your garden or store-bought).
 For example, If you have too many tomatoes and peppers, you can make batches of salsa to can.
-Or, when there is a great sale on meat at the grocery store, get enough for both dinners and canning.
+Or, when there is a great sale on meat at the grocery store, get enough for dinners and canning.